Family: Ranunculaceae

 Dimensions8-10 feet

-Cultivar OriginFound growing in a garden at Albany New York by Betty Corning, 1932
+Cultivar OriginFound growing in a garden in Albany New York, by Betty Corning in 1932

 Notes & Reference#84-An Illustrated Encyclopedia of Clematis (Mary Toomey, Everett Leeds), www.clematisnursery.com